mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 of an object.
 This contrasts with the conceptual representation of an object, which is 'mediate' and 'general'.
-The role of intuition, Kant says, is to present us with objects, while concepts allow for thought of such objects (EMT 28).
-Kant's argument for the ideality of space proceeds from this definition of intuition (cf. Allais (2010))
+The role of intuition, Kant says, is to present us with objects, while concepts allow for thought of such objects (A320/B377; see also A19 and A50/B74).
+Kant's argument for the ideality of space proceeds from this definition of intuition (see *Prolegomena* §§8-10; cf. Allais (2010))

-1. Intuition necessarily involves the presentation of an object
+1. Intuition necessarily involves relation to an object
 2. We have an a priori intuition of space (and time)
-3. A priori intuition cannot, by definition, involve the presence of an actual object
+3. A priori intuition cannot, by definition, be a relation to an existing object
 4.  ∴ Space is nothing other than a 'pure' a priori intuition

 Kant's thinking here is that the role of intuition is to present its subject with an object.
-Intuition is what makes the difference between merely thinking or daydreaming about something and actually having it *present* to one.
-But, if this is right then there cannot be some *actual* thing which is present to one in an a priori intuition, since the definition of the a priori requires that the intuition be independent of experience and thus of any actual object.
+Intuition is what makes the difference between merely thinking or daydreaming about something and actually having it *present* to one's mind.
+But, if this is right then there cannot be some *existing* thing that is present to one in an a priori intuition, since the definition of the a priori requires that the intuition be independent of experience and thus of any existing object.

 Thus, (1) follows from Kant's definition of intuition.
 (2) follows from the arguments of the Metaphysical exposition concerning the a priority